darkside550/react-login-page/README.md

 # About

-This is a simple split screen login page created in react, react-social-login-button, reactstrap.
+This is a simple split screen login page created in react, react-social-login-button and reactstrap for the purpose of learning react.
 I have given the split screen effect using pure CSS.
 The project is live [click here](https://react-split-login-page.netlify.app) .
 **Note: use email as admin@admin.com and passowrd as admin123, name can be anyones.**